SaleemLab/si_lab/README.md

 12. Compute quality metrics same as 11
 13. Auto + manual curation based on metrics and phy (to be decided and developed)

+# Post-Sorting Analysis Keypoints

+## Waveform extraction
+The waveform extraction is performed by randomly sampling a subset spikes from the recording for that each unit.

+This extracts all waveforms snippets for each unit.

+In the ~/waveform/ folder, ~/waveforms/ folder contains 'sample_index_#xx.npy' and 'waveforms_#xx.npy' for each unit.
+The sampled_index file contains indexes of the extracted waveforms and the waveforms file contains detailed info of the waveforms (num_spikes, num_sample, num_channel) properties starting from the indexes counting from the sampling number(num_sample).
+For example, Unit 10 has 200 spikes extracted from 500 spikes and at index#10 (10th spike) and this waveform starts at index#10 unitl index#10+num_sample.

+## Metrics
+With extracted waveform:
+We can compute all sorts of metrics for each unit based on the waveforms.

+Here are explanations of the metrics: